 You can also opt for online payment/remittance via online banking or accredited tax compliance platforms like Taxumo.

 Penalties for Improper Filing

-- The same penalty is imposed for filing a form with an individual that is not authorized to perform such actions and for failure to remit the deficiency tax within the time prescribed.
+- The same penalty (25% surcharge) is also imposed for filing a form with an individual that is not authorized to perform such actions and for failure to remit the deficiency tax within the time prescribed.

 There are other penalties, but it’s best to avoid them altogether and file your expanded withholding taxes appropriately.

 The country’s tax system will keep updating, so it’s crucial to be in the loop to avoid any penalties.
 To save time and increase efficiency, sign up for a tax app that keeps you updated on your tax dues.